College football bowl and CFP picks, predictions: Legendary Vegas expert reveals best bets for today

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the 2025-26 bowl and College Football Playoff schedule

-More than a dozen bowl games are already in the books, including the College Football Playoff first round, with the CFP quarterfinals set to begin on Dec.
+Fifteen bowl games are already in the books, including the College Football Playoff first round, with the CFP quarterfinals set to begin on Dec.
 31. In the meantime, there is still plenty of other college football bowl action, especially on Saturday, Dec.
-27. Contests that day include Penn State vs. Clemson (-3), BYU vs. Georgia Tech (+3.5), Missouri vs. Virginia (+4) and LSU vs. Houston (-2.5), with LSU quarterback Garrett Nussmeier opted out for the Tigers.
+27. Contests that day include Penn State vs. Clemson (-2.5), BYU vs. Georgia Tech (+3.5), Missouri vs. Virginia (+4) and LSU vs. Houston (-1.5), with LSU quarterback Garrett Nussmeier opted out for the Tigers.

 The final college football bowl game of the calendar year will head to the Cotton Bowl and Ohio State vs. Miami.
 The Dec.
 31 CFP quarterfinal matchup has the reigning champion Buckeyes favored by 9.5 points, per the latest college football bowl odds.
 Before locking in any college football picks on those games or any others during bowl season, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.